PNNL-Comp-Mass-Spec/CRNT4SBML/docs/_build/html/_sources/celldesigner_walkthrough.rst.txt

 Semi-diffusive SBML File
 +++++++++++++++++++++++++++++

-Using this convention and the ideas established in the previous subsection we can recreate the open version of the provided C-graph using CellDesigner.
+Using the inflow and outflow convention, and the ideas established in the previous subsections, we can recreate the semi-diffusive portion of the provided C-graph using CellDesigner.
 One possible layout of this C-graph in CellDesigner is provided below.

 .. image:: ./images_for_docs/figure_1C_open_cell_designer.png
    :width: 600px